 This mostly comes down to two things — left-hand placement and right-hand placement.
-In other words, how you are going to grip your joystick and how you are going to press the buttons.
+In other words, how you will grip your joystick and how you are going to press the buttons.

 It may seem obvious, but it’s important to get this right and make sure you are comfortable from the outset.

 How to grip your joystick?

 First of all, choose a comfortable grip.
 You could be playing for hours on end, and if your arm wears out during an intense game, it could be the difference between you winning and losing.

 It’s worth noting that there are many different styles of grips to use.
 Here are the most common.

 1. Wine Glass Grip

 A common favorite and one that I personally use.

 To execute this, start by gripping the joystick in between your middle and ring finger, like a wine glass.

 With your palm facing up, while in the wine glass grip, turn your hand 90 degrees to the right so that the right side of your left hand (pinky finger side) is rested firmly on the stick.

 You can then use your middle and index fingers and your thumb to move the joystick.

 Remember to try and keep your hand planted to the stick.
 Most of the movement will be with your fingers and thumb.

 To execute this grip, simply hold the joystick with your fingers and palm.
 Your thumb can rest over the ball.
 That’s it, almost like holding a broomstick.

 The main advantage of this grip is it allows you to have better control of the joystick, albeit for sacrificing comfort.